Tom Lubnau: Tenure in Wyoming House

+Leadership of impeachment inquiry

 In the summer of 2013, Lubnau called for a still pending investigation into allegations that Cindy Hill, a fellow Republican, but with Tea Party movement support, had misused her office as state superintendent of public instruction and created a "pillow fort."
 The investigating committee could recommend that the full House launch impeachment proceedings against Hill.
 Were impeachment approved, Hill would, if convicted in an impeachment trial in the Wyoming Senate, be required to vacate her position.
 No deadline has been set for the committee to complete its work.